asynchronous collaboration

 What is asynchronous collaboration?

 Asynchronous collaboration (or async collaboration for short) is any unscheduled collaborative activity in which collaborators contribute at separate times, not in real time.
-Unlike synchronous collaboration, which requires participants to be present during a designated timeframe to contribute, asynchronous collaboration allows teammates to leave messages, share ideas, or provide feedback at their convenience.

 Benefits of asynchronous collaboration

-We know asynchronous work reduces meeting fatigue—but the benefits extend far beyond that.
+We know asynchronous work reduces meeting fatigue, but the benefits extend far beyond that.
 In fact, asynchronous communication can be the fuel needed to keep organizations working effectively and, ultimately, improve the bottom line.
 A few data-backed benefits of asynchronous collaboration are that it:

 “By enabling employees to review and respond to actions and messages in their own time, you’re giving them the flexibility and space to focus on skilled, high-impact work.” —Billy Blau, head of corporate and business development at Asana